Night Sweats: What Are They and How to Stop Them

 The term “night sweats” describes excessive sweating at night during sleep.
 This can affect both men and women of all ages.
-Though it is often associated with fever, there are actually many causes which can lead people to experience night sweats.
+Though it is often associated with fever, there are actually many other causes which can lead people to experience night sweats.
 Night sweats are often connected with menopause, illness, and some medications.
-However, the most common cause for the occurrence of night sweats is the use of sleepwear and duvets which are unsuitable for the local climate or room temperature.
+However, the most common cause of night sweats is the use of sleepwear and duvets which are unsuitable for the local climate or room temperature.

 What Are Night Sweats?

 Night sweats are when your body sweats excessively during sleep.
 This can occur regardless of how high the temperature is.
 If the night sweats are due to overheating, then they might be alleviated just by using a lighter duvet.

 Night sweats can come on suddenly and unexpectedly, dampening the sheets in a short amount of time.
 This can sometimes be a sign of underlying medical conditions, although many people experience excessive sweating at night that isn’t at all related to any medical issues.

 Finding the Right Duvet to Stop Night Sweats

 Night sweats can cause interrupted sleep, and this can lead to exhaustion and fatigue throughout the day.
 If you tend to overheat at night, then you know just how unpleasant it can be to wake up uncomfortable and covered in sweat.
 If you are sweating too much while sleeping, then you may be using the wrong duvet or pillow.